 Workshop: Shari Daya (L) and Pippin Anderson (R).

 The African Critical Inquiry Programme (ACIP) is pleased to announce that the 2024 ACIP Workshop will be Multispecies Stories from a Southern City.
-The project was proposed by organizers Shari Daya and Pippin Anderson, both in the Department of Environmental and Geographic Science at University of Cape Town.
-It will take place in a series of gatherings across sites in Cape Town, South Africa in 2023-2024.
+The project was proposed by organisers Shari Daya and Pippin Anderson, both in the Department of Environmental and Geographical Science at University of Cape Town.
+It will take place in a series of gatherings across different sites in Cape Town, South Africa in 2023-2024.

 Multispecies Stories from a Southern City